 ConfigMgr agent downloads from Azure DP (Blob storage) using BITS

-Once download completes, then agent install in below folder path
+Once the download completes, the agent install in the below folder path

-This is the required, irrespective of any scenario.
-Let us discuss these sequence of events to get ConfigMgr client registered.
+This is required, irrespective of any scenario.
+Let us discuss this sequence of events to get the ConfigMgr client registered.

 Step 8.
 ConfigMgr client sent AAD token request to Azure AD

 ConfigMgr Client request for AAD token.
 You can see below the AAD token retrieved and cached.
 In my scenario, I have enabled Azure AD user discovery enabled.